Engin1980/Invoice-Evidence/readme.md

 For now, there is no specific installer.
 In releases, there are only compiled binaries for x64 platform.
 To install the app, follow the steps:

 ## 1. Main application
 The main application is available at [Releases](https://github.com/Engin1980/Invoice-Evidence/releases) page.
 Download the specific release - ZIP file and unzip it into the target directory.

+Also, the application is based on .NET 4.5.
+Therefore, you have meet this prerequisity.
+You can download .NET 4.5 from [here](https://www.microsoft.com/en-us/download/details.aspx?id=30653).

 ## 2. Tesseract OCR
 The basic compiled Tesseract binaries are provided in release ZIP file.
 Check you have folder `tesseract-master.1153` in your application locatin.